2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region

 Women make up 29% of the engineering majors at the school.

-With a ranking of #8, Drexel University did quite well on this year’s most popular schools for engineering students working on their graduate certificate.
+Drexel University ranked #8 on this year’s Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region list.
 Located in the large city of Philadelphia, Drexel is a private not-for-profit school with a fairly large student population.

 Of the 13 students majoring in engineering at Drexel, 46% are male and 54% are female.